An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models

-We employ time steps according to a CFL number of $0.5$ and a RSM with $l_\text{min} = 5, ~l_\text{max}=7$.
-We start on $G = G_5^2$, and again we perform strong refinement and subsequent weak coarsening after each time step in the scheme \eqref{eq:CLScheme}.
-Similar to the Euler system experiment we consider the cancer density gradient monitor defined by
+using the CFL number $0.5$.
+Due to the explicit scheme we employ, the quadratic term in~\eqref{eq:cancercfl} is required for numerical stability.
+However, due to the low diffusivity this term does not cause a significant computational burden.
+We discretize the domain using a RSM with $l_\text{min} = 5$ and $l_\text{max}=7$, start the simulation on the grid $G^0 = G_5^2$ and perform both strong refinement and weak coarsening once after each time step of scheme~\eqref{eq:CLScheme_II}.
+Similar as in Section~\ref{sec:euler} we consider the gradient of the cancer density